Praxis Exam Preparation

 Praxis Preparation Resources

-ETS provides a variety of preparation materials for Audiology (0342) for exam candidates.
+ETS provides a variety of preparation materials for Audiology (0342) and (5342) for exam candidates.

 - The Examinee Score Report [PDF] is received by each test-taker and provides information about performance in each of the topic areas included in the Praxis exam.
 Topic category scores identify strengths and weaknesses and provide guidance for developing a study plan should a candidate need to retake the exam.